jean-souza2019/online-store/README.md

 # Developing a system for the purpose of one-off activity

-## Development by Jean marcos de Souza
+## Development by Jean Marcos de Souza

 ### Librarys